ExcelFunctions.net Logo

 2-Tailed Inverse Student's T-Distribution with 10 Degrees of Freedom

-The chart on the right shows the 2-tailed Inverse Student's T Distribution with 10 degrees of freedom.
+The above chart on the right shows the 2-tailed Inverse Student's T Distribution with 10 degrees of freedom.

 If you want to calculate the value of this function for a probability of 0.25, this can be done using the Excel Tinv function, as follows: